Find Poles and Zeros of Circuit by Inspection

 fiveorderHPfilter

-if your answer to the first question is 9 or 8 , or you don’t recognize a fifth order filter (five poles) in the filter’s picture you should read this article.
+If your response to the initial question is 9 or 8, or if you do not identify a fifth-order filter (with five poles) in the filter’s illustration, then you should proceed to read this article.

 Premium Content